stefan0re/machine_learning_compiler/docs/source/chapters/week_03.rst

     ldr s31, [x1]
     add x1, x1, x4

-Finally, we use a broadcast fmla operation and multiply the column vector A with one element of the row vector B.
+Finally, we use a fmla by element operation and multiply the column vector A with one element of the row vector B.

 .. code-block:: text